Windows 10 on ARM (WoA) ARM64 Support

 .NET and WinForms/WPF ARM64 support was originally targeted for late 2019 by Microsoft with .NET 5.
 Unfortunately, this was not included in .NET 5's release and was pushed back to .NET 6.
 We have already optimised much of Viscosity to improve its performance when running on ARM64 devices, even for the components that run x86 emulated.
 These optimisations mean that when .NET 6 is released, we will should be able to re-target and release Viscosity with all components ARM64 native without further developmental work.

 We are watching Microsoft's early releases for .NET closely and will update this article and Viscosity as we get new information.

 It is important to us that all components run natively, and so while there are limited further performance gains to be had, we do plan on having the GUI components of Viscosity be ARM64 native as well.

 We also identified that many of Viscosity’s enterprise users are using libraries (such as PKCS#11 drivers) and tools that do not yet have ARM64 versions.
 By allowing just the GUI to run as emulated x86, these libraries can continue to be used with Viscosity.
-We’re hoping most device manufactures offer ARM64 versions of their drivers/tools by the time .NET 5 is available later this year.
+We’re hoping most device manufactures offer ARM64 versions of their drivers/tools by the time .NET 6 is available.

 Where possible, we will continue to refine Viscosity's ARM64 support going forward.
 To date we've placed a focus on the performance of the ARM64 components, as well as optimising the emulated x86 GUI processes to have as little impact on the system as possible.
 We hope to find further performance-gain opportunities as we continue development to keep Viscosity being one of the fastest VPN clients for WoA devices.